Kebaya: Attire components

 A kain panjang requires a helper to dress (literally wrap) the wearer and is held in place with a string (tali).
 The string is then folded at the waist and held with a belt (sabuk or ikat pinggang or pending).
 Similar to kain, sarong also sometimes requires a helper.
 A sabuk or pending functions as a belt to fasten the sarong as well as an accessory to the attire.
-Sabuk refers to "belt" while pending more precisely referred to metal belts made of a chain of metal pieces of silver, gold or brass.
+Sabuk refers to "belt" while pending more precisely refers to metal belts made of a chain of metal pieces of silver, gold or brass.
 This metal belt is seldom used in most of kebaya variants and is only valid to specific kebaya styles.